 TV-MA | | Drama, Romance

-A beautiful but amoral model sleeps her way to the top of the London fashion scene at the height of the Swinging Sixties.
+Beautiful, but amoral, model Diana Scott (Julie Christie) sleeps her way to the top of the London fashion scene at the height of the Swinging Sixties.

 "Ideal Woman" Interviewer:

 Well, I do want our readers to feel that it is really your story; so, I thought I'd perhaps ask you a few questions and if you'd just answer them in your own words.

 Diana Scott: Yes, I see.
 Alright, ask away.

 The singing lady in the final scene is clearly wired up and most likely wearing a microphone under her dress.